IncPlusPlus/beacon-backend/docs/city/self-host-guide.md

 ### Database Configuration
 If your MongoDB database is reachable at `localhost:27017`, you can skip this section.

-If not, you'll need to add a `spring.data.mongodb.uri` line to [application.yml](src/main/resources/application.yml) similar to the one seen in [the production config](src/main/resources/application-heroku-prod.yml), substituting the URL, username, and password for those of your own database.
+If not, you'll need to add a `spring.data.mongodb.uri` line to [application.yml](Downloads/beacon-backend/city/src/main/resources/application.yml) similar to the one seen in [the production config](Downloads/beacon-backend/city/src/main/resources/application-heroku-prod.yml), substituting the URL, username, and password for those of your own database.
 Note that your URI should start with `mongodb://` and in most cases won't include the "+srv" part.

+### Storage Configuration
+When users upload files with the messages they send, they need to be stored somewhere.
+By default, a directory named "upload-dir" will be created alongside wherever the City was started from.
+To change this or to pick a different storage provider, please see the [storage providers documentation](storage-providers.md)

 ### Port Configuration
 By default, this application runs on port 8080.
 To override this, set an environment variable named `PORT` to the desired port before starting the service.